 Shifts in the upper spine can often be the underlying culprit to persistent ear infections in children.

 At Keystone Chiropractic, both doctors have additional training through the International Chiropractic Pediatric Association (ICPA) to care for infants and children.
-Contact us TODAY to see if Structural Chiropractic may be the answer to your child’s ear infections.
+If you have a friend, co-worker, or family member that has a child in their life with this issue – feel free to forward this information to them!
+Don’t hesitate to contact us TODAY to see if Structural Chiropractic may be the answer to your child’s ear infections.